 For the Extended Study of Art and Culture

-The Bishop Study Center is a resource for all visitors–-with a reference library, a desktop computer, study areas and interactive opportunities for families.
+The Bishop Study Center is a resource for all visitors–-with a reference library, study areas, a hands-on collection and interactive opportunities for families.
 The Bishop Study Center's programs are funded in part by generous educational endowment commitments from Michael A. Singer, the S.F.I.
 Fund and an anonymous donor.

 Our books relate to our current exhibitions and collecting areas as well as museum studies, art and science, gender studies, art theory and religion.
 Search the library on The University of Florida Libraries Catalog.
-Please contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at firstname.lastname@example.org if you have a particular research interest or would like a list of available titles.
 Stop by and we will assist you with your print and online research.

 Read features on artists and exhibitions or get up-to-date on the latest art world, art history or museum news and practices with the most recent issues of Orientations, ARTnews, ARTFORUM, African Arts and Museum magazine (AAM).
 Also explore back issues of Apeture.